|

 Kahvas Jute in magazines, websites and music history

+books are incorrect.
 Still to this day The Original Tamam Shud

 history is confused.
 When the dud Shud is doing business